 The urgent need for careful preparation for the future within the most disadvantaged communities has been emphasised by the continuing lockdowns and devastating loss of income affecting so many vulnerable people around the world.
-Within some of those disadvantaged communities in countries such as Bangladesh, Philippines, Cambodia, and the Solomon Islands, Dana Asia works to provide social business and education solutions to those most in need.
-In all our work, we are planning ahead for a world that gradually opens up to sectors such as tourism and non-essential services, where shops and food venders can once again earn an income to lift them out of destitution towards a fulfilled future for them and their families.
+Within some of those disadvantaged communities in countries such as Bangladesh, Philippines, Cambodia and the Solomon Islands, Dana Asia works to provide social business and education solutions to those most in need.
+In all our work, we are planning ahead for a world that gradually opens up to sectors such as tourism and non-essential services, where shops and food venders can once again earn an income to lift themselves out of destitution towards a fulfilled future for both themselves and their families.

 From my small observations into the lives of the most vulnerable during this pandemic, I see signs of despair and increasing desperation in the communities where Dana Asia operates.
-We hear stories of increased dependence on drugs, feelings of ongoing anxiety, increased rates of theft, and increasingly perverse corruption.
-Conversely, I also see a powerful community spirit: people helping people, communities coming together to share what little they have amongst each other.
+We hear stories of increased dependence on drugs, feelings of ongoing anxiety, increased rates of theft and increasingly perverse corruption.
+Conversely, I also see a powerful community spirit: people helping people and communities coming together to share what little they have among each other.

 Let’s imagine together a society that actively commits to the Sustainable Development Goals and to zero carbon emissions by 2050.
 A world where wealth is more fairly distributed, not through aid but through the development of successful social businesses and value chains that emphasise an equitable distribution of net income between the producer and consumer.
 A world where the entrepreneurial activities of the poor are made more competitive in the market through improved access to microfinance and advanced technologies.
 Where creating a cleaner, greener environment becomes a social obligation of our society, resulting in better health, cleaner water and sustainable ecology for all.

-Three examples of ways we are working towards this are:
+Three examples of ways we are working towards this include:

 1. GRAMEEN SARI-SARI NETWORKS